Alexa Moreno: 2010—2013: Early senior career

+2014—2017: First Olympics

 Moreno won a bronze medal with the Mexican team at the 2014 Pan American Championships.
 She also placed sixth in the all-around, seventh in the vault, and fifth in the uneven bars.
 At the 2014 World Championships in Nanning, China, she helped the Mexican team place fourteenth with qualified the team for the 2015 World Championships.
 She qualified for the vault final and placed seventh.
 Then at the Central American and Caribbean Games, she won the gold medal with the Mexican team and also placed ninth in the all-around and eighth in the uneven bars.

 Moreno won the bronze medal in the all-around at the 2015 Mexican Championships.
 She also won the all-around bronze medal at the Olimpiada Nacional.
 Then at the Anadia World Challenge Cup, she won the silver medal on the vault behind Marcia Videaux.
 She missed the 2015 Pan American Games due to a broken cheekbone.
 She returned to competition at the World Championships and finished seventh in the vault final.
 After the World Championships, she finished seventh in the all-around at the Arthur Gander Memorial.
 Then at the Swiss Cup, she competed on a mixed-team with Daniel Corral, and they finished eighth.

 Moreno qualified for the 2016 Olympic Games at the Olympic Test Event where she finished twenty-second in the all-around.
 She then won the silver medal on the vault at the Anadia World Challenge Cup behind Marcia Videaux.
 She represented Mexico at the 2016 Summer Olympics and finished thirty-first in the all-around during the qualification round, making her the second reserve for the all-around final.

 Moreno did not compete in 2017 to focus on her studies.